jvh/univestment/README.md

 ### Database

 We are using PostgreSQL for the database.
+Postgres runs on a server in which you can interact with.

+Postgres can be interacted with using the following command `pg_ctl -D /usr/local/var/postgres`.
+Ensure that you append one of the following to perform the function that you require:

+* `start`: Starts the server
+* `stop`: Stops the server
+* `status`: Status of the server

-Start postgres using `pg_ctl -D /usr/local/var/postgres start`
+E.g. to start the server you would run the command `pg_ctl -D /usr/local/var/postgres start`

-Stop postgres using `pg_ctl -D /usr/local/var/postgres stop`

 ### Installation